RazrFalcon/svgdom/README.md

 ## libsvgdom

-*libsvgdom* is a [SVG Full 1.1](https://www.w3.org/TR/SVG/) processing library, which allows you to parse, manipulate and generate SVG content.
+*libsvgdom* is an [SVG Full 1.1](https://www.w3.org/TR/SVG/) processing library, which allows you to parse, manipulate and generate SVG content.

 ### Purpose

 *libsvgdom* is designed to simplify generic SVG processing and manipulations.
-Unfortunately, SVG is very complex format (PDF spec is 826 pages long), with lots of features and implementing all of them will lead to a enormous library.
+Unfortunately, an SVG is very complex format (PDF spec is 826 pages long), with lots of features and implementing all of them will lead to a enormous library.

-That's why *libsvgdom* supports only static subset of SVG.
+That's why *libsvgdom* supports only static subset of an SVG.
 No scripts, external resources and complex CSS styling.
 Parser will convert as much as possible data to simple doc->elements->attributes structure.